Tension, Trauma and Trust: New pilot program looks to bridge gap between police, civilians

-When Officer Navasha Rawa speaks, the pain and frustration in her voice is clear.
+When Officer Navasha Rawa speaks, the pain and frustration in her voice are clear.

-Rawa is 22-year veteran of the Newark Police Department, an African-American woman and mother.
-Recently, she came face-to-face with community members who say they can’t trust police and have good reason.
+Rawa is a 22-year veteran of the Newark Police Department, an African-American woman, and mother.
+Recently, she came face-to-face with community members who say they can’t trust the police and have a good reason.

 “It took us 50 years to get federal oversight over corrupt policing in this town,” says Zayid Muhammad, a longtime activist in Newark.

 “The accountability piece is so high and difficult for us to get over our trust issues because where we need the accountability the most is where we get it the [least], and that’s when they kill us!”

 While the tension in the room is thick, clearing the air is exactly what’s supposed to happen.